og-neth/ui-design-standards-and-principles/README.md

 ![perceived-performance.png](perceived-performance.png)

 # Hierarchy Placement Map
-Hierarchy of content is a great strategy for setting the placement and flow content and call to actions to achieve those site goals.
+Hierarchy of content is a great strategy for setting the placement and flow of content along with call to actions to achieve those conversion/site goals.
 The following maps are based on a left to right language direction.
 Mobile is self-explanatory.

 ![hierarchy.png](hierarchy.png)